jarekjaryszew/kodo-about/Handshake.md

 If the node connects to one or more registries, then the node uses `POST /connect` and `POST /disconnect` to each registry service.
 See **REGISTRY STARTUP** and **HANDSHAKE**.

 ### REGISTRY STARTUP
 A registry starts up and opens the following endpoints.
-The list of flows is based on a scope file (i.e. `node1.yaml`) or some _auto-discovery_.
+The list of flows is cached and based on the previous execution.
+This facilitates failover handling.

 * `GET /nodes` - query the list of nodes (`n>=0`)
 * `GET /flows` - query the list of flows
 * `POST /connect` and `POST /disconnect` for nodes